berufsbildung-basel/parkit-spec/README.md

 - Parking spot visualization should include an icon if it supports EV-charging
 - The UI should make an intelligent pre-selection of an available parking spot:
   - If the vehicle is an EV, select a parking spot with charger available
-  - If the vehicle is a motorcycle and there's already a reservation on a parking spot with a motorcycle, select that parking spot to fill it up before blocking a new one
   - If the vehicle IS NOT an EV, select a parking spot without charger.
 If none is available, fall back to one with charger.